mattroseman/tech-blog/content/resume/resume.md

 - **Job Import**: Refactored job import system to handle **~2-3 million** jobs daily in **~1 hour**
   - Included downloading, normalizing multiple data formats, inferring missing fields, and storing jobs in SQL and Elasticsearch
-- **Job Filtring**: Added a filtering system to the job boards search
+- **Job Filtering**: Added a filtering system to the job boards search
   - Feature parity with Indeed's job filtering
   - Involved optimized Elasticsearch queries hitting **~10-20 million jobs** in less than a **2-3 seconds**, even in deep pagination
   - Built to be optimized for SEO discoverability